shantanuk47/OLED_ESP32/docs/README.md

-# ESP32 OLED Display Project Documentation
+# VDU_ESP32 Documentation

 ## Project Overview
-This project implements a complete OLED display driver for the SSD1306 controller using ESP32.
-The system provides text display capabilities with custom font rendering and orientation control.
+This project implements a professional, MISRA C compliant OLED display system for the SSD1306 controller using ESP32.
+The system features modular architecture, comprehensive error handling, and extensive documentation for automotive and industrial applications.

 ## Documentation Structure